 You can become a pilot.
 ATP has helped thousands of men and women just like you become professional pilots.
-Below are the basic steps for becoming a pilot and earning a private pilot certificate.
+Below are the steps for how to become a pilot and earn a private pilot certificate.

-The first step in becoming a pilot is to research your flight training options.
+The first step to become a private or commercial pilot is to research your flight training options.
 Learn and compare available programs offered by flight schools, and pick the best match for your aviation goals.
-Request Program Information »

 Pilots must meet basic medical requirements to fly.
 If you want to fly professionally, you must meet higher medical standards than recreational pilots and should apply for a first class medical certificate through an Aeromedical Examiner (AME).